-In Lithuania capital Vilnius an environmental event “Wolves talk” takes place.
-In the on-going public event 30 life-size mock-ups crowd on the main squares to pass their messages to people.
-In such unexpected way, organizer of the event NGO “Baltijos vilkas” (Baltic wolf) aims to increase people’s knowledge about the wolf, reduce the polarization resulting from lack of understanding.
-And, most importantly, encourage to solve problems in a peaceful and sustainable way, turning conflicts into coexistence.
+In the Lithuanian capital Vilnius a few years ago an environmental event named “Wolves talk” took place.
+In the public event 30 life-size mock-ups Wolves were placed on the main square and passed their message to citizens.
+In such unexpected way, the NGO “Baltijos vilkas” (Baltic wolf) aimed to increase people’s knowledge about the wolf, reduce the polarization resulting from lack of understanding.
+And, most importantly, encouraged to solve problems in a peaceful and sustainable way, turning conflicts into coexistence.

 - How people answered question: Why do we like wolves so much?

-- People’s fixation with wolves is centered around the fact that they are among the only living animals that are truly “wild”.
+- People’s fixation with wolves is centered around the fact that they are viewed as the only living animals that are truly “wild”.

-- Wolves amazed me, too, ever since; sharp, slanting eyes, keen smell, graceful movements, long poignant howls on a full moon, hunting packs, gorgeous lovers
+- Wolves amazed me, too, ever since; sharp, slanting eyes, keen smell, graceful movements, long poignant howls on a full moon, hunting packs, gorgeous lovers, etc.

-- Top Reasons to Love Wolves is based upon the results of voting organized by the Montana Fish, Wildlife and Parks In celebration of the fact that the topic of wolf conservation will soon be brought to a larger stage.
-Voting focused on why do we love wolves – and why knowledge of their conservation is important.
-Here is short selection:
+- Some of the top reasons of people for loving wolves is based upon the results of voting organized by the Montana Fish, Wildlife and Parks in celebration of the fact that the topic of wolf conservation will soon be brought to a larger stage.
+Voting focused on why do we love wolves and why knowledge of their conservation is important.
+Here is a short selection:

 - Humans are not on their menu.